-This device complies with RSS-210 of Industry Canada.
+This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

-- (1) this device may not cause interference, and - (2) this device must accept any interference received, including interference that may cause undesired operation of the device.
+- (1) this device may not cause harmful interference, and - (2) this device must accept any interference received, including interference that may cause undesired operation.